 Department of Architecture, Durban University of Technology, Steve Biko Campus, P.O.
 Box 1334, Durban, 4000 - Telephone: (031) 373 2857 a.
-Unregistered Students

-Permission for accepted students to attend lectures pending finalization of registration is granted purely at the discretion of the Head of Department and is strictly not open ended.
+Unregistered Students is granted purely at the discretion of the Head of Department and is strictly not open ended.
 Students must register before the expiry date of the permission to attend form or the cut-off date set by the faculty for finalization of registration, whichever is the earlier date.
 The following is to be noted: